Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 53.5 points only twice this season.
+- Louisiana and its opponents have scored at least 54 points -- this matchup's over/under -- only twice this year.

-- This contest's total is 7.8 points under the 61.3 these two squads combine to give up per game in 2021.
+- This contest's over/under is 7.3 points under the 61.3 these two squads combine to give up per game in 2021.

-- The Ragin' Cajuns and their opponents have scored an average of 59.7 points per game in 2021, 6.2 more than Saturday's total.
+- Ragin' Cajuns games this season feature an average total of 59.7 points, a number 5.7 points higher than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 50.5 points, 3.0 fewer than this game's set over/under.
+- The 50.5 PPG average total in Eagles games this season is 3.5 points fewer than this game's over/under.

 Louisiana Stats and Trends

-- So far this year Louisiana has one win against the spread.
+- Thus far this season Louisiana has one win against the spread.

-- The Ragin' Cajuns have been favored by 14 points or more two times this season and covered the spread in one of them.
+- This season, the Ragin' Cajuns have one against the spread win in two games as a favorite of 14 points or more.

-- Louisiana's games this year have gone over the total in one out of three opportunities (33.3%).

 - The Ragin' Cajuns have turned the ball over three times this season, three more turnovers than the Eagles have forced (0).